GreyRock at Lake Lure Fact Sheet

 In the evening there are performances at the Flat Rock Playhouse in Hendersonville.
 In Rutherfordton, the Rutherford County Arts Council supports a wide-range of activities headlined by live performances at the Maple Street Theater.
 The art community of Black Mountain is a short drive to the northwest.
 GreyRock is less than an hour’s drive to the unique shopping, art galleries, and restaurants of Asheville including the year-round splendor of the Biltmore Estate.

 Community Governance and Leadership

 GreyRock is a gated community.
-Realtors wanting to show properties can obtain a personalized gate code from IPM through the phone numbers listed above.
+Realtors wanting to show properties can obtain a personalized gate code from Tessier through the phone numbers listed above.
 Access is available through both the East Gate (off of Buffalo Creek Road) and West Gate (off of Rock Creek Road).
 In the near future the East Gate gatehouse will house maps and materials for Realtors to use when visiting GreyRock with clients.
 All roads in Phases 1 and 2 are paved and have signage.